-Located on the Center for Living Campus off Erwin Drive, Michael W. Krzyzewski Human Performance Lab (K-Lab) focuses on the preservation of long-term joint health through injury prevention and rehabilitation following injury.
-The K-Lab brings together a multidisciplinary team of orthopaedic surgeons, biomedical engineers, kinesiologists, physical therapists, and athletic trainers.
+Located on the Center for Living Campus off Erwin Road, the research focus of the Michael W. Krzyzewski Human Performance Lab (K-Lab) is the preservation of long-term joint health through injury prevention and rehabilitation following injury.
+In order to accomplish these goals, the K-Lab brings together a multidisciplinary team of orthopaedic surgeons, biomedical engineers, kinesiologists, physical therapists, and athletic trainers.

 If you have questions regarding our program, contact us at 919-681-4380.

 If needing to contact the program/institution directly, please email: firstname.lastname@example.org or call: 919-681-4380.
 The Doctor of Physical Therapy Program at Duke University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com website: http://www.capteonline.org